dineshbalajibingo/cucumber_selenium_shopping_cart/README.txt

-#Cucumber Selenium Test for a shopping card
+#-Cucumber Selenium Test for a shopping card
 ================================================

 Using cucumber feature file, all scenarios are validated in shopping cart